HannahBeattie/x-it/README.md

 <br>
 <i>X-it is a lightweight customized application, thats integrates with Google Calendar, allowing users to anonymously vote out of unwanted meetings
-It was completed as my final solo assignment at [Enspiral Dev Academy, Wellington](https://devacademy.co.nz/).</i>
+It was completed as my final solo assignment at Enspiral Dev Academy, Wellington (https://devacademy.co.nz/).</i>
 <br>
 <br>
 ------------------------------------------------------------------------------------------